Aquaculture 2025

 Nutritional challenges in white sturgeon aquaculture, particularly during the grow-out phase, have been linked to suboptimal commercial diets, often resulting in excessive visceral fat deposition and fatty ovaries.
 These issues suggest inefficiencies in nutrient partitioning, prompting the need for diet optimization.
 A 2×3 factorial experiment was conducted to evaluate the effects of varying dietary protein and lipid levels on growth performance, nutrient utilization, and mesenteric fat deposition in white sturgeon.
 Six experimental diets were formulated with two levels of dietary protein (40% and 45%) and three levels of dietary lipid (15%, 20%, and 25%).

 A total of 264 one-year-old white sturgeon, with an average initial weight of 930.29 g ± 25.58 g, were randomly allocated to 12 tanks (1500L), with two replicates per diet (n=22 fish per tank) for 20 weeks.
-The fish were fed a 6mm pellet diet at 2% body weight per day, using a combination of hand feeding and automatic feeders.
-Individual fish were measured for weight and length every four weeks, and linear regression analysis was performed to model the relationship between time (weeks) and weight gain across dietary treatments.
+The fish were fed a 6mm pellet diet at 2% body weight per day, using a combination of hand feeding and automatic feeders, and growth was monitored every four weeks.
+Growth trends were analyzed using simple linear regression, with weight gain modeled as a function of time and dietary treatment.